 e.
 Statistics: : one course.
 (Content should include descriptive statistics, differences between two means, correlation, and beginning concepts of analysis of variance.)

-Note for Canadian Applicants: All Canadian applicants to Utica College need to review and understand the requirements of the Canadian Alliance of Physiotherapy Regulators regarding credentialing in Canada for “internationally educated applicants.”
+Note for Canadian Applicants: All Canadian applicants to Utica University need to review and understand the requirements of the Canadian Alliance of Physiotherapy Regulators regarding credentialing in Canada for “internationally educated applicants.”
 Please go to www.alliancept.org for more information.

 - Plan of Prerequisite Completion Form

 Transitional Program in Physical Therapy (tDPT ) - Online Program